 One you are finished, seal them by placing another bit of contact paper on top and then cut your autumn leaf suncatchers out.
-Using a needle and thread make a hole in the top and then tie a knot so that you can hang them up!
-I love that this craft is good fun without getting the whole house covered in paint!
-If you like mess free activities for kids then make sure you check out our mess free autumn tree craft too!
+Using a needle and thread carefully make a hole in the top of the leaf and then tie a knot so that you can hang them up!

 Autumn Leaf Suncatchers

 - Coloured card

 - Cut the leaf shapes out from card or alternatively use our leaf templates

 - Stick some contact paper down using sellotape or washi tape to hold it in place

 - Cut out pieces of the coloured cellophane